 For a more detailed explanation of issues to be aware of, read Findlaw's article on the features of reverse mortgages.

 Reverse mortgage regulations continue to develop.
 After a lawsuit was filed, the U.S. Department of Housing and Urban Development issued new rules allowing a surviving spouse of a homeowner-borrower to continue to live in the home if the homeowner-borrower passes away.

 Also, effective August 4, 2014, only one spouse is required to be 62 years old or older in order for a married couple to qualify for a reverse mortgage.
 Previously, both spouses had to be 62 or older.

 According to the Consumer Financial Protection Bureau, over half of the states have enacted their own reverse mortgage laws.
 In Texas, for example, a 2013 proposition created new lender disclosure rules in an effort to ensure that borrowers are aware of the conditions and consequences of reverse mortgages.

 Getting Legal Advice

-Reverse mortgages are complex and can involve high fees and significant risks.
+Reverse mortgages are complex and can involve high fees, closing costs, and significant risks.
 It's vital for potential borrowers to be aware of their rights and their obligations under these loans.